 It’s true, you start being in that person’s shoes.
 So that is what makes fiction.
 So you need to feel that when you finish a book and keep it aside, you feel like maybe there should have been something else or something more.

 Then when that same author writes something you expect, maybe you get something from there or some kind of universe collapse or something like that.
-So I have seen that personally in my own reading style, I expect to get something that is completely different from the others.
+So I have seen that personally in my own reading style, I expect to get something completely different from the others.

 But another book has some kind of a clue or one person showing up and I was really excited, so maybe there is a pattern that each author follows starting from JRR Tolkien and all those people were really, really huge names, even George R. R. Martin.
 You just name anyone, you just look at their profile and you know what exactly they write about.
 Yes, follow that.